awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

             )
             .build();

-To optimize performance you can manage your own Thread Pool Executor, and include it when configuring your client.
+To optimize performance, you can manage your own thread pool executor, and include it when configuring your client.

 .. code-block:: java